 In this paper, we define the above extended placement problem as policy optimal placement problem with dependent cost (POPDC).
 To address such problem, we divide POPDC into two sub-problems: (1) decide the combinations of policies (DCP), and (2) assign the combinations to the switches (ACS).
-These two sub-problems are independent, because DCP only considers the penalty of putting certain policies together, which determines the total #policies/rules of the network, while ACS focuses on finding an optimal placement for the combinations to satisfy the capacity constraint.
-In the following, we will first define the variables involved in POPDC, and address the two sub-problems respectively.
+These two sub-problems are independent, because DCP only considers the penalty of putting certain policies together, which determines the total the number of policies/rules of the network, while ACS focuses on finding an optimal placement for Algorithm 1 Divide the original policies into fragments.